In this post, we interview Mark “Deaf” McGuire. A passionate traveler, he hopes to create a better world for Deaf and Hard of Hearing people.

 Keep in mind that you and the deaf traveler are both breaking down the same barrier at the same time together.
 It’s okay if either of you don’t know the language, there are other ways to communicate.
 Simply become aware of yourself and adapt as you find that perfect medium.

-Everybody communicates one way or the other regardless of they are Deaf or not.
+Everybody communicates one way or the other regardless if they are Deaf or not.
 For example, reading your questions and writing out my answers is a way to communicate.
-Communication is an experience to enjoy when everyone understand each other.
+Communication is an experience to enjoy when everyone understands each other.

-One of the easiest thing to make travel more accessible for deaf and hard of hearing travelers is have captioning on all the time.
-We still have a ways to go but technology is improving to a point where we now have live captioning.
+One of the easiest things to make travel more accessible for deaf and hard of hearing travelers is have captioning on all the time.
+We still have a ways to go, but technology is improving to a point where we now have live captioning.

 Did that sound cheesy?
 I can’t blame you.
 Despite traveling for over 40 years, I still experience that moment inside me where I wonder if it’s worth it or not.
 In the end, all of the experiences I’ve had have been worthwhile.